 The legal gambling age in the state of Indiana is 21.

 Is mobile sports betting legal in Indiana?

 Yes, online or mobile sports betting is legal in the state of Indiana and has been since October 2019.
 Nearly all of the wagers that are placed in Indiana are done through an online sportsbook or mobile app.

 Can I place a wager on Indiana college sports teams?

-Yes, sportsbooks in Indiana are able to accept wagers on collegiate sporting events.
-Sportsbooks can also accept wagers on in-state college teams, and that’s actually not the case throughout the United States.
+Yes, sportsbooks in Indiana can accept wagers on collegiate sporting events.
+Sportsbooks can also accept wagers on in-state college teams, and that’s not the case throughout the United States.

 Are there any Indiana promotions or bonuses available?

-Yes, all of the sportsbooks located in the state of Indiana are going to have some sort of bonus or promotion available.
-The biggest bonuses are typically handed out to new customers, and the best wagers will be offered through the mobile sportsbook apps.
+Yes, sportsbooks located in the state have some sort of bonus or promotion available.
+The biggest bonuses are typically handed out to new customers with the best wagers offered through the mobile sportsbook apps.